 We will soon cover these topics in detail in our Python introductory course.
-Subscribe to our mailing list to get all the latest updates related to the course straight to your inbox.
+Subscribe to our mailing list to get all the latest updates about the course straight to your inbox.

 Must Read: How To Send Email Using Python With Attachments.

-Simply put, a number is called as an Armstrong number when the number is equal to the sum of its digits raised to the total number of digits.
+A number is called an Armstrong number when the number is equal to the sum of its digits raised to the total number of digits.

-For example, let’s check if 153 is an Armstrong number or not.
+For example, let’s check whether 153 is an Armstrong number.
 Here, the total number of digits is 3.
-Therefore, we will calculate the cubes of individual figures and see if their sum is equal to the number itself.
+Therefore, we will calculate the cubes of individual figures and see if their sum equals the number itself.